Focus on the decisions that define a defensible allowance.

 See the operating philosophy, audience fit, and cross-functional governance principles that shape ECL Square.

-Start with the programme blueprint, then move into the judgement-heavy parts of ECL.
+Start with the programme blueprint, then move through the pillar articles that build the full ECL operating model.

-A strong allowance usually begins with blueprint design, then moves through data readiness, stage transfer, model architecture, overlays, and disclosure support with clear evidence at each step.
+The series begins with blueprint design and expands through scoping, segmentation, staging, modelling, overlays, controls, and disclosure support with clear evidence at each step.

 ECL Programme Blueprint